 Management: Our owner and his team have many years of management experience and have developed SOP's that will allow the company to grow while remaining complaint and without compromising quality standards.

 Products & Services

 Neamat, LLC will only sell whole flower to licensed dispensary owners.

-Flower - 5lb units to license dispensary owners.
+Flower - 10lb units to licensed dispensary owners.